robflynnyh/long-context-asr/README.md

 ## Installation
 For lanaguage model decoding the following repo must also be installed: https://github.com/robflynnyh/language_modelling instructions on how to properly install this repo and the required libraries will be provided a.s.a.p
+- currently we are using [flash-attention 1](https://github.com/Dao-AILab/flash-attention/tree/6d48e14a6c2f551db96f0badc658a6279a929df3)
+- [Apex](https://github.com/NVIDIA/apex/tree/master) is used for fused rms/layer norm (and fused Adam is not using madgrad)

 ## Checkpoints
 Below are model checkpoints for Acoustic models discussed in the paper.
 The <b>greedy</b> WERs (no LM) are also provided using overlapping inferernce (87.5% overlap).
 For checkpoints with multiple repeats the average WERs are provided.